-- Canvas, the LMS used for all online courses at Northeast Lakeview College as well as the other colleges in the Alamo Colleges District, works with all Internet browsers; however, we've found it operates best with Mozilla Firefox.
+- Canvas, the LMS used for all online courses at Northeast Lakeview College as well as the other colleges in the Alamo Colleges District, works with all Internet browsers; however, we've found it operates best with Google Chrome or Mozilla Firefox.

-- Your course might use Flash components; update your Adobe Flash for best results.
+- Your course might use Flash components for recording or viewing audio/video files and uploading files, in which case you may wish to update your Adobe Flash for best results.

-- It is highly recommended that you have a broadband connection if you are working from home or off campus.
+- It is highly recommended that you have a broadband connection (or better) if you are working from home or off campus.
 Dial-up users will have varying success.

 8 a.m. - 5 p.m., Monday - Friday